 High quality giclée prints by fine artist Shannon “Shan” Fannin.
+Please visit Shan's originals page on our website to purchase any original paintings.

 Shan was born in Long Beach, California.
 She earned a college scholarship to pursue an art teaching degree for special needs children education.
 However, life had other plans.
 She put becoming an artist on hold for marriage, a career in marketing, owning a business, and raising a family.
 Using her portfolio for a resume, she taught elementary school art for two years through a private academy.